DynamicDyno/dynamicdyno.github.io/_posts/2014-9-1-best-free-serif-font-on-google-fonts.md

 ### How can I make it lighter?

-There are also a few CSS hacks you can do to make fonts appear a bit lighter.
+There are also a few CSS hacks you can use to make fonts appear a bit lighter.
 Since Lora doesn't have anything lighter than 400, let's give those a try.

 {% highlight css %}
 -webkit-font-smoothing: antialiased;